 Do You Qualify for Presumptive Disability?

-Not many people who apply for Social Security Disability benefits will qualify for Presumptive Disability payments.
+Not many people who are applying for SSDI will qualify for Presumptive Disability payments.
 If, however, your income and assets are very limited and you have a severe medical condition that is likely to qualify you for Social Security Disability and SSI, you should contact the Social Security Administration to inquire about applying for Presumptive Disability payments.